Key questions and answers about the new Edition of the Youth Star, and how organisations can transition to the new version

 - The second option is generally only recommended for services with a small data set, particularly those who have started using the Youth Star within the last year, and where it is important to maintain continuity of monitoring over the time of the transition to the 2nd

 - We strongly advise against combining the datasets from the 1st and 2nd Editions as in option 3, as there are significant changes to the scales that make the transition somewhat like moving to a different version of the Star.
-However, if you would like to be able to create high level reports across the two editions, we have a briefing called ‘reporting on multiple versions of the Star’ that would help with this and you can contact Triangle for advice as needed.
+However, if you would like to be able to create high level reports across the two editions, we have a briefing called ‘reporting on different versions of the Star’ that would help with this and you can contact Triangle for advice as needed.

 6 Questions and next steps